xiFDR is an application for filtering crosslinked PSMs to a list of identifications with associated confidence values (False Discovery Rate).

-|Peptide Pairs||turns PSMs into unique peptide pairs and does the FDR estimation|
+|Peptide Pairs||Turns PSMs into unique Peptide Pairs and performs the FDR estimation on Peptide Pairs|

-|Proteins||turns Peptide Pairs into unique Proteins and does the FDR estimation on Proteins|
+|Proteins||Turns Peptide Pairs into unique Proteins and performs the FDR estimation on Proteins|

-|Protein Pairs||Residue Pairs get folded up to unique Protein Pairs and the FDR is done on the Protein Pairs|
+|Protein Pairs||Turns Residue Pairs into unique Protein Pairs and performs the FDR estimation on Protein Pairs|

-- First the PSM level FDR.
+- First, the PSM level FDR.

-- Second the Peptide Pair Level FDR
+- Second, the Peptide Pair level FDR

-- Third the Protein Level FDR
+- Third, the Protein level FDR

-- Fourth the Link-Level FDR
+- Fourth, the Residue Pair level FDR

-- Fifth the Protein-Pair-Level FDR
+- Fifth, the Protein Pair level FDR

-- Ensure java version 8 (64 bit) is installed on your computer (Note: when downloading with a 32-bit browser an explicit selection of 64-bit download is required).
+- Ensure java version 8 (64-bit) is installed on your computer (Note: when downloading with a 32-bit browser an explicit selection of 64-bit download is required).

-- For large scale analysis a computer with 16 GB memory is recommended.
+- For large-scale analysis, a computer with 16 GB memory is recommended.

-- Operating system: Windows (Windows Server 2008 and 2012 and Windows 8 and 10) and Linux (Debian 9, Ubuntu 14.04, Ubuntu 16.04) were tested successfully – but expect that any system running java 8 64 bit should suffice.
+- Operating system: Windows (Windows Server 2008 and 2012 and Windows 8 and 10) and Linux (Debian 9, Ubuntu 14.04, Ubuntu 16.04) were tested successfully.
+Any system running java 8 64-bit should suffice.